 Let's make one thing clear: proper brakes operation is a serious thing, and you need to have them inspected as soon as symptoms appear for the safety of you and everyone else on the road.
 That being said, the severity of the issue can depend on what is causing the noise.

 If the wear indicator just started making a ruckus, you can wait for the weekend and swap out the pads on your own time.
 If your pads have started grinding into the backing plate, you need to immediately stop and get a friend to take you to the nearest Advance location for new brake pads.
-Heat-glazed pads should be replaced ASAP if you notice reduced brake force, and the same applies to debris in the brakes.
+It's also important to replace your rotors with your brake pads.
+Your new pads need to bed into the rotors, and if you're using the same old rotors, you can introduce new problems like reduced performance or a pulsation in the brake pedal.
+Replacing the rotors is also the best way to ensure your brake job lasts a long time.

 How To Get Brakes to Stop Squealing